simonambridge/RTFAP2/README.md

 - Analytics to allow us to use the integrated Spark feature, and
 - Search mode to allow us to use the search functionalities that we need on top of Cassandra.

-We want to use Seaprch (Solr) and Analytics (Spark) so we need to delete the default datacentre and restart the cluster in SearchAnalytics mode.
+We want to use Search (Solr) and Analytics (Spark) so we need to delete the default datacentre and restart the cluster in SearchAnalytics mode.

 ##Install information